yiyang-gao-1/maihda-r-package/CONTRIBUTING.md

 ## Contributing to maihda

-First off, thank you for considering contributing to the `maihda` package! 🎉
+First off, thank you for considering contributing to the `maihdaR` package! 🎉

 This package aims to make MAIHDA methodology accessible to health equity researchers, and contributions from the community are essential to achieving this goal.
 Whether you're fixing a bug, adding a feature, improving documentation, or sharing examples, every contribution matters.